Mini51/6502Emulator/README.md

-# 6502Emulator
+# 6502 Emulator

-This is an emulator for the 6502 microprocessor.
-The emulator is written in C++ and has been tested with the [Klaus Dormann's 6502 functional test suite](github.com/Klaus2m5/6502_65C02_functional_tests/).
-The purpose of this emulator was to gain a better understanding of a CPU's functions as well as a way to learn C++.
-Due to this, the emulator is not optimized for speed and is not intended to be used in any production environment, but rather as a learning tool.
-Only legal opcodes are implemented due to the fact that illegal opcodes are highly unstable and can vary between different 6502 chips.
+This project is an emulator for the 6502 microprocessor, developed in C++.
+It has been thoroughly tested using [Klaus Dormann's 6502 functional test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests/).
+The primary aim of this emulator is to deepen understanding of CPU operations and to serve as a learning exercise for C++ programming.
+As such, the emulator is not optimized for speed and is not intended for production use.
+It supports only legal opcodes, as illegal opcodes can be unstable and vary between different 6502 chips.

-# Purpose
+## Purpose

-This is a project that was created to help students understand how computers work.
-If you would like to learn more about the 6502 microprocessor, how it works, and how to write an emulator, please refer to the [Getting Started](docs/getting-started.md) guide.
+This project aims to help students grasp the fundamentals of how computers operate.
+For those interested in learning more about the 6502 microprocessor, its workings, and how to write an emulator, please refer to our [Getting Started](docs/getting-started.md) guide.

 # Basic Usage